ioccc-src/winner/1989/roemer/README.md

 ## Author's remarks:

-Passes lint, but not with the strictest options, for it contains some "null-statements", as well two identifiers which are, if compilers only take 6 characters, the same.
+Passes lint, but not with the strictest options, for it contains some "null-statements", as well as two identifiers which are, if compilers only take 6 characters, the same.
 It also uses `write(2)`, so not totally system independent.